 Congratulations to the following grant recipients!

-Lynn Underwood (Epidemiology/Research Methodology, Case Western Reserve University / University of Liverpool)
+Lynn Underwood (Epidemiology/Research Methodology, Case Western Reserve University)

 David Downs (Biblical Studies, Fuller Theological Seminary)